 Therefore, CBD does not get you ‘stoned’, ‘baked’, ‘lean’, ‘bombed’, ‘twisted’, or any other term that refers to an altered consciousness.
 It is, in fact, very safe even in very high doses and has never killed anyone!
 That is remarkable, especially considering paracetamol overdoses alone cause over 120 deaths each year in the UK and Wales.

 I have, therefore, been on the hunt for the very best hemp buds for some time.
 And I found them.

 Hemp in Switzerland

 This high-CBD hemp is cultivated in hydroponic grow warehouses across Switzerland.
-KannaSwiss is one of the leaders in the industry, with high-quality buds advertised on its website uncannily resembling its illegal and controversial high-THC cousin.
 It is being sold in pots and pouches, marketed as a tobacco replacement, and is growing in popularity at a fast rate.

-My excitement at finding these growers was short-lived, however, as this hemp is still illegal in the UK due to its THC content being above the 0.2% threshold imposed by the UK government – a threshold which is said to be holding back the European hemp industry and hurting the environment, according to this article.
+My excitement at finding these growers was short-lived, however, as this hemp was still considered illegal in the UK due to its THC content being above the 0.2% threshold imposed by the UK government – a threshold which is holding back the European hemp industry and hurting the environment, according to this article.
 I was back on the hunt.

 Since then, a number of shops, both online and physical, have appeared in the UK selling high-grade hemp flowers with less than 0.2% THC.
 This is what I was looking for!

 Here’s an updated list of every one of those shops.

 I go into further detail on smoking hemp in my new book, Overcoming Cannabis Dependence, as well as a number of other cutting edge techniques that have helped me cultivate a healthy relationship with cannabis.
 The book is short, concise, and highly practical.
 It’s available on Amazon at this link.